I'm

 Hollywoood.

-well-made sermon, but it's not entertaining or subtle or particularly
+is a well-made sermon, but it's not entertaining or subtle or

-faces and misery.
-The last time I was around this many unhappy
+all sour faces and misery.
+The last time I was around this many

-people was in the audience of my retard cousin Larry's home's
+unhappy people was in the audience of my retard cousin Larry's

-production of "The Wiz".
-I'd say Larry's show felt more real,
+home's production of "The Wiz".
+I'd say Larry's show felt more

-though.
+real, though.
 Especially the flying monkeys.
-The shit-flinging was
+The shit-flinging

-story--like a Robert Altman movie, even with the same know-it-all
+ensemble story--like a Robert Altman movie, even with the same

-They're especially unexpected for the audience because some
+unexpected ways.
+They're especially unexpected for the audience

-feel as contrived as a bad episode of "Three's Company".
-The
+because some feel as contrived as a bad episode of "Three's

-Crash of the title is not so subtly both the collisions
+Company".
+The Crash of the title is not so subtly both

-prevents them from ever interacting.
-In the romantic mind of
+in their cars prevents them from ever interacting.
+In the romantic

-a rich-ass white screenwriter, apparently we'd all be better
+mind of a rich-ass white screenwriter, apparently we'd all be

-off if we rode the bus together.
-Hey, Paul Haggis, you ride
+better off if we rode the bus together.
+Hey, Paul Haggis, you

 society would be with junkies puking on your shoes.

-whites, Latinos, Iranians, Asians and blacks, none of whom can
+includes whites, Latinos, Iranians, Asians and blacks, none

-think beyond color and stereotyping each other.
-I won't cover
+of whom can think beyond color and stereotyping each other.

-all of them, but the highlights are: Sandra Bullock plays the
+I won't cover all of them, but the highlights are: Sandra Bullock

-sort of one-dimensional harpy that I thought Julia Roberts was
+plays the sort of one-dimensional harpy that I thought Julia

-trying to corner the market on.
-I guess Ms. Bullock wants everyone
+Roberts was trying to corner the market on.
+I guess Ms. Bullock

-to take her seriously, too, because being fucking filthy rich
+wants everyone to take her seriously, too, because being fucking

-isn't enough for a telentless, sausage-bodied ninny.
-Jennifer
+filthy rich isn't enough for a telentless, sausage-bodied ninny.

-Esposito plays a really hot Puerto Rican detective with nothing
+Jennifer Esposito plays a really hot Puerto Rican detective

-to do in the story except briefly expose her tits.
-Matt Dillon
+with nothing to do in the story except briefly expose her tits.

-plays a racist cop who molests a black woman (Thandie Newton)
+Matt Dillon plays a racist cop who molests a black woman (Thandie

-and later rescues her from her burning car in a scene whose
+Newton) and later rescues her from her burning car in a scene

-drama and corniness is worthy of any "ChiPs" episode.
-"Look
+whose drama and corniness is worthy of any "ChiPs" episode.

-out, Ponch!
+"Look out, Ponch!
 She's gonna blow!"
-Don Cheadle is a detective who
+Don Cheadle is a detective

-is asked to withhold evidence about a case concerning a white
+who is asked to withhold evidence about a case concerning a

 Brendan Fraser look good.